It seems to be the season of our lives, as parents, where we need to negotiate for e.v.e.r.y.t.h.i.n.g.!

 Be flexible and give negotiating a try.

-Try these tips to negotiate with your teenager successfully and create greater harmony at home…
+Try these tips to negotiate with your teenager (or tween) successfully and create greater harmony at home…

 1. Make a list